Read more in this section

 Our nutrition expert teams

 A number of expert teams based in the UK work to enhance the quality and impact of humanitarian action around the world.
-They enable nutrition programmes to reach more malnourished children and identify, develop and fund innovative ideas to successfully address child hunger.
+They support nutrition programmes to reach more malnourished children and identify, research and develop innovative ideas to prevent and treat child hunger more effectively.

 Enhancing the quality and impact of humanitarian action